Skip to Content

 • What can I expect when I call 988?

-• When you call 988, you’ll hear an automated greeting message that features additional options (option 1 for the Veterans Crisis Line, option 2 for the Spanish Line, option 3 for the LGBTQI+ Youth Subnetwork Line, and option 4 for the Native and Strong Lifeline).
+• When you call 988, you’ll hear an automated greeting message that features additional options (option 1 for the Veterans Crisis Line, option 2 for the Spanish Line, and option 4 for the Native and Strong Lifeline).
 You can press 0 to skip these greetings or stay on the line to be connected to a trained crisis counselor.
 Once you are connected, this person will listen to you, work to understand what you’re experiencing, provide support, and collaborate with you on ways to feel better.
 They can also connect you with additional help or resources.

 • What can I talk to 988 Lifeline crisis counselors about?